What is a Defective Product?

 A defective product claim exists when a manufacturer of a product puts that product on the market with defects.
 There are three ways, under the law, that you can show a product is defective.
 You can show that the product has:

-Proving that there is a defective product is usually more complicated than ordinary cases because the defect is not typically apparent or easy to see.
-Some complicated products can be defective and be very dangerous.
+Proving that a product is defective is usually more complicated than ordinary cases because the defect is not typically apparent or easy to see.
+Some complicated products can be defective and be very dangerous, but it may still be difficult to prove.

 In order to prove a product is defective, courts may require that experts on the product give testimony regarding the danger and application of a suspected defect.
 These experts can show alternative designs and can demonstrate that the manufacturer could have prevented the injury or death by making modifications, installing safety guards, or having designed a completely different product.